cityofsurrey/ckanext-surrey/README.md

 Some cron jobs have to be set up in order to have the extension working as expected.

 In order to update the recent visits, the tracker and the index has to be rebuilt.
-The following command will do this using `cron -e` (make sure that the path to `paster` and the .ini file correspond to your installation):
+The following command will do this using `crontab -e` (make sure that the path to `paster` and the .ini file correspond to your installation):
 ```
 @hourly /usr/lib/ckan/default/bin/paster --plugin=ckan tracking update -c /etc/ckan/default/production.ini > /dev/null
 hourly /usr/lib/ckan/default/bin/paster --plugin=ckan search-index rebuild -r -c /etc/ckan/default/production.ini > /dev/null